Tony-Proum/Tony-Proum.github.io/_drafts/another-hacktoberfest.markdown

 idea's can be at the opposite of the project target

 Well, with those new set of minds, this few years I was able to do some contributions that I were really proud of.
-Thoses contribution were way better than the ones I've pushed during the first hacktoberfest event.
-But those contributions took me a lot more time to handle.
+Those contributions were way better than the ones I've pushed during the first HacktoberFest event.
+It also took me a lot more time to handle the complexity of this type of projects.
-So I was not able to get the right amount of PR during the due period.
+Finally, I was not able to get the right amount of PR during the due period.
 Anyway, I don't regret, this time I had contributed to projects that were used by more than two persons.
 It was an awesome feeling, the feeling to be helpful in a kind of way.

 # Why to persist participating ?

-Well, yes, I were not able to get the t-shirt, but, it give me less satisfaction to get the t-shirt than to "do my part" at my own speed.
+Indeed, I was not able to get the t-shirt !
+Well, I realized that the t-shirt itself gave me less satisfaction less pleasure than I experienced when I just "done my part" at my very own speed.
 So Why am I participating year-to-year to the event ?

-Because I had fun the first time, and well ... every others years.
+Because I had fun the first time, and well ... each year since this one.

-I hoped that, each year, I may be able to find something that will give me the chance to validate my participation.
+I hope that, I may be able to find something that will give me the chance to validate my participation.
-But well, I were just not prolific enough to get all PRs that could enable me to validate my hacktoberfest participation.
+But well, I'm just not prolific enough (yet) in the OpenSource space to push the 4 PRs needed to validate my HacktoberFest participation.
+The rythme that I'm able to contribute is way more sporadic.

-Not because I can't create enough PR to validate the event, but more because I wanted to create more interesting PRs.
+I think that the reason is not the fact that I can't create enough PR to validate the event.

-# What is an interesting PR in my mind ?

-My hopes, when I thought to contribute were to be helpful for some people, that was a thing that I experimented during my first participation:
-Sometimes, when I were able to help somebody fixing an issue on his project, I were really happy and proud to contribute.
-This feeling gave me more superpowers feelings than wearing the t-shirt I got the first year.

-Also, the PR I'm proud of, were not done during the Hacktoberfest period: there is not a lot of PR, and I'm not sure that I can qualify myself as a contributor (or maybe not as prolific contributor as I want to be) but well, some projects on which I contributed to are used by few peoples and that make me feels happy: the time I passed on those PR is not something useless, it can help some people.
+Instead, I wanted to push interesting PRs, on project that I daily use, and as I mention earlier, contributing for each of those project is a challenge itself.
+Also, I mean, when I encounter an issue, well, I often not quite patient enough to wait for next October before starting working on solving it :sweat_smile:

 As far as I can think about it, I feel like the reason why I wanted this t-shirt so much were in order to be identified, or recognized as an OpenSource contributor.
-The reality is: when I wear a hacktoberfest t-shirt, I can't stop myself to think :
+The reality is: when I wear a hacktoberfest t-shirt, I can't stop thinking myself:
-Well, you may have done a lot more to get this t-shirt.
-It finally says nothing really cool about what you've done.
-But well, this is my feeling now, my younger me was really proud :sweat_smile:
+Ok, younger me, so you've got this t-shirt, but finally are you proud of your OpenSource journey ?
+And of course the answer from younger me was No.

+# The discord

-Also, when I'm looking to the spamming of issues this year, I felt very sad seeing this type of things.
-I mean, for me it was just a t-shirt.
+When I'm looking to the spamming of issues this past year, I felt very sad seeing this type of things.
+I mean, at the first glance, it was just a t-shirt.
 But when thinking about it, I realized that I can't criticize this conduct.
-I mean, I'm lucky enough to have a lot of tech t-shirts.
+I mean, I'm lucky enough to have gathered a lot of tech t-shirts.
 Not all devs have this luck.
-We, in occidental countries, are maybe a little privileged and just forgot to think globally.
+Furthermore, we, in occidental countries, are maybe a little privileged and just forgot to think globally.

+When the scandal happened, I saw a lot of criticism about indian videos showing how to push some trash PR in order to validate the HacktoberFest participation.
-Indians average salaries are around 300 US Dollars per month, it's 4 time less than the average salary in France or US.
+Unfortunately, Indians average salaries are about 300 US Dollars a month, it's 4 time less than the average salary in France or US.
 A t-shirt like the one we can earn with Hacktoberfest cost around 25 US Dollars ... it's near to 10 percent of the salary of an indian folk.
+10 percent of an average developer salary here is enough to by something like a Nintendo Switch...
+So should I be able to do some bad PR for this kind of reward.
-I think that all I said above could easily applied with our privileged way of life.
-But maybe are there less applicable in some other countries.
+Hell yeah I think that I could do some effort for this :grin:

+# Last thoughts

-So for now, as sad as I am, I just think that I have to be kind with this conduct.
-Maybe folks that act this way are just less lucky than me.
+We have to be kind with this kind of drifting.
+Maybe folks that act this way are just less lucky than us.
+Maybe, if luckily, this event can have a 2021 edition, I think that I will spend a lot of time helping new-comers being able to get their beloved t-shirts.
+It could be a cool time spending